albertodonato/query-exporter/README.rst

 ``query-exporter`` can be run inside Docker_ containers, and is available from the `Docker Hub`_::

-  docker run --rm -it -p 9560:9560/tcp -v "$CONFIG_DIR:/config" adonato/query-exporter:latest
+  docker run --rm -it -p $PORT:$PORT/tcp -v "$CONFIG_DIR:/config" adonato/query-exporter:latest

 where ``$CONFIG_DIR`` is the absolute path of a directory containing a ``config.yaml`` file, the configuration file to use.
-Alternatively, a volume name can be specified.
+Alternatively, a volume name can be specified. ``$PORT`` may be used to override the default of 9560.

 A different ODBC driver version to use can be specified during image building,